Michael Eriksson

 (A below claim about poor math capabilities of the markup language holds in both cases, at least at the time of writing.)

-Some textual changes have been made, including an excursion on “continuous evaluation” and a move to speak of just “show[ing]”, to reduce repetition of “show[ing] the work”.
-(Generally, texts published on this site are not intended to be static and many have changed over time.)
+For the original publication, some textual changes were made, including an excursion on “continuous evaluation” and a move to speak of just “show[ing]”, to reduce repetition of “show[ing] the work”.

 There is a common practice of “showing the work” in math, e.g. in that a high-school math student is supposed to show how he arrived at a particular answer to a particular problem, instead of just giving the answer.
 In the last, maybe, six months, I have repeatedly seen demands that “showing the work” be abolished, because it would be “White Supremacy”, “discrimination”, or similar—or, in other words, not all students do equally well, and “showing the work” reveals the differences to the disadvantage of those who do less well.
 This is particularly interesting in that it was usually, in my own school experiences, the brighter students who had an aversion to this (I certainly did) in high school.